adaptyvbio/ProtFill/README.md

 ```

 ## Configs
 There are four models in this repository and they can be tested or replicated with corresponding config files.
+The differences between the models are explained in the table below.
 The noising scheme refers to either replacing the masked data with samples from a gaussian distribution (standard) or corrupting it with noise (alternative).

 | Name                        | Dataset   | Diffusion | Noising scheme |
 |-----------------------------|-----------|-----------|-----------------|